Teaching Resources for Embedding Ethics in Mathematics: Exercises, Projects, and Handouts: Introduction

-Similarly, some of your colleagues may be reluctant when they hear that you plan to incorporate such tools and aspects into your teaching.
-However, we hope that we have managed to design exercises that do not sacrifice mathematical content.
-In fact, we believe that we have managed to design exercises that show that it is possible to come up with \textit{better} mathematics exercises by including an ethical lesson or a transferable skill.
+Similarly, some of your colleagues may be uncomfortable and express concern when they hear that you plan to incorporate such tools and aspects into your teaching.
+We have tried to design exercises that do not sacrifice mathematical content: we even dare to suggest that one can produce \textit{better} mathematical exercises by incorporating an ethical lesson or a transferable skill.
 We encourage you to talk to your colleagues.
-When they understand that these are genuine, and often hard, mathematical exercises, they'll usually be quite open to the idea of embedding ethical training into courses.
+When they understand that these are genuine, and often hard, mathematical exercises, they'll usually be more open to the idea of embedding ethical training into courses.

 Occasionally, you will need to talk about some of the necessary ethical or transferable skills in your lectures or during your tutorial sections.
 There are some exercises that presume background knowledge that isn't typically presented in undergraduate courses (or high school).
 For example, one usually cannot expect students to magically know about p-hacking in statistics if it's their first statistics course and they've only just learned the concept of p-values.
 Similarly, the pillars, and many of the transferable skills taught in these exercises, will be new to most students.
 It might make sense to either briefly talk about the pillar(s) in class, or to provide the necessary pillar(s) as an additional handout in order to guide students.
-We found that a good option is to use some of the exercises as worked examples in lectures, so that students understand some of the core ideas behind how these might be solved.
+We found that a good option is to use some of the exercises as worked examples in lectures, so that students understand some of the core ideas behind how these might be tackled.
 This also helps you to teach, and moreover normalise, the ethics, transferable skills and background knowledge throughout the entire course, instead of trying to teach all of it upfront.
 In our experience, it is better if students see 5-10 minutes here and there embedded into worked examples or as a standalone discussion, rather than in a continuous 60 minute block at one single point in the course.